OPPIA Board Members

 Hunter Ruud, MPP

-Hunter is the OPPIA Coordinator through Portland State University's Center for Public Service.
+Hunter is the OPPIA Graduate Intern through Portland State University's Center for Public Service.
 In addition to this role, he is in a Master of Public Policy program at PSU, where he studies policy analysis and advocacy with a specialization on sustainable development.